-UEP was initially developed as an auto-oriented suburban office park, with mostly one to three-story red brick buildings.
-The buildings are surrounded by expansive parking lots, shaded by large canopy trees resulting in open spaces that are largely decorative, rather than usable.
+UEP was initially developed as an auto-oriented suburban office park.
+It contains mostly one to three-story red brick buildings that are surrounded by expansive parking lots, and large canopy trees resulting in open spaces that are largely decorative, rather than usable.
 The street network is also scaled to the car, resulting in oversized blocks that in turn, provide poor connection to the surrounding neighborhoods and to the light rail station itself.

-Area in green is the property currenty owned by Atapco.
+Area in green is the property currenty owned by Atapco

-Existing buildings in UEP owned by Atapco.
+Existing buildings in UEP owned by Atapco